Charites

-In Greek mythology, the Charites (/ˈkærᵻtiːz/; Χάριτες), singular Charis (Χάρις), also called the Graces, are goddesses who personify beauty and grace.
-According to Hesiod, the Charites were Aglaea, Euphrosyne, and Thalia, who were the daughters of Zeus and Eurynome, the daughter of Oceanus.
-However in other accounts, their names, number and parentage varied.
-In Roman mythology they were known as the Gratiae.
-Hesiod has Aglaea as the wife of Hephaestus, and in the Iliad Hera promises to give a Charis named Pasithea to Hypnos as bride.
-Otherwise they have little independent mythology, usually described as attending various gods and goddesses, especially Aphrodite.
+In Greek mythology, the Charites (/ˈkærᵻtiːz/; Χάριτες; singular Charite (Χάριτε), also called by the English translation the "Graces") are the goddesses who personify grace, beauty and fertility.
+According to Hesiod, their names were Aglaia, Euphrosyne, and Thalia and were the daughters of Zeus and Eurynome, the daughter of Oceanus and Tethys.
+However, their names, number and parentage varied across accounts.
+They have little independent mythology, and are usually described as attending various gods and goddesses, particularly Aphrodite.

-In Roman and later art, the three Charites are generally depicted nude in an interlaced group, but during the Archaic and Classical periods of Greece, they were typically depicted as fully clothed, and in a line, with dance poses.
+In Roman mythology, they were known by the Latin equivalent of the Greek: the Gratiae.
+In Roman and later art, they were generally depicted nude in an interlaced group, but during the Greek Archaic and Classical periods, they were typically depicted as fully clothed, in a line, and in dance poses.

 Parentage, number, and names

 The Three Graces, from Sandro Botticelli's painting Primavera in the Uffizi Gallery.

-In Hesiod's Theogony, the Charites are the three daughters of Zeus: Aglaea ("Splendor"), Euphrosyne ("Joy"), and Thalia ("Good Cheer"), by the Oceanid Eurynome.
+In Hesiod's Theogony, the Charites are the three daughters of Zeus: Aglaia ("Radiance"), Euphrosyne ("Joy"), and Thalia ("Flowering"), by the Oceanid Eurynome (also named Hermione).
 The identical genealogy is given by Apollodorus.
-The same three names are also given by Pindar, with a possible reference to their "father" Zeus and no mother mentioned.
+The same three names are also given by Pindar, with a possible reference to their father Zeus and no mother mentioned.
 Although the Charites were usually considered to be Zeus' daughters and three in number, their names as well as their parentage and number varied.
-Homer mentions Pasithea as "one of the youthful Graces", and perhaps has "Charis" (the singular form of "Charites"), as the name of another, but does not give their parentage, number, or any other of their names.
+Homer mentions Pasithea ("Acquire") as "one of the youthful Graces", and perhaps has Charis ("Grace"), as the name of another, but does not give their parentage, number, or any other of their names.

 The geographer Pausanias gives other variations, some regional.
 He says that, according to Boeotian tradition, Eteocles, the king of Orchomenus, established three as the number of Charites, but that the Athenians and Spartans worshipped only two.
-For the Athenians the two Charites were Auxo and Hegemone, while for the Spartans they were Cleta and Phaenna.
-Also, according to Pausanias, the Hellenistic poet Hermesianax said that Peitho ("Persuasion") was one of the Charites, and the poet Antimachus said that the Charites were the "daughters of Aegle and the Sun [Helios]".
+For the Athenians the two Charites were Auxo ("Increase") and Hegemone ("Leadership"), while for the Spartans they were Cleta ("Glory") and Phaenna ("Shining").
+Also, according to Pausanias, the Hellenistic poet Hermesianax said that Peitho ("Persuasion") was one of the Charites, and the poet Antimachus said that the Charites were the daughters of Aegle and Helios, but notes that Antimachus did not mention their number and names.

 While Hesiod has Eurynome, and Antimachus has Aegle, as the mother of the Charites, other names were also given.
-According to Orphic Hymn 60, the Charites ("Aglaea, Thalia, ...
-Euphrosyne") were the daughters of Zeus and Eunomia.
-The Stoic philosopher Cornutus includes the names Eurynome, and Aegle, he gives other names for mothers as well: Eurydome, Eurymedousa, Hera, and Euanthe.
-Nonnus has his three Charites (Hesiod's Aglaea, Homer's Pasithea, and Hermesianax's Peitho) being the daughters of Dionysus and Coronis.
+According to Orphic Hymn 60, the Charites (Aglaia, Euphrosyne, and Thalia) were the daughters of Zeus and Eunomia.
+The Stoic philosopher Cornutus includes the names Eurynome, and Aegle, he gives other names for mothers as well: Hera, Eurydome, Eurymedousa, and Euanthe.
+Nonnus has his three Charites (Hesiod's Aglaia, Homer's Pasithea, and Hermesianax's Peitho) being the daughters of Dionysus and Coronis.

-A purported summary of a lost poem by an otherwise unknown poet "Sostratus", while naming the three Charites, adds to Homer's Pasithea, and Hesiod's Euphrosyne, the name Kale, saying that it was she who was the wife of Hephaestus.
+A purported summary of a lost poem by an otherwise unknown poet "Sostratus", while naming the three Charites, adds to Homer's Pasithea, Hesiod's Euphrosyne, and Kale ("Beauty"), saying that it was she who was the wife of Hephaestus.